costajob/costajob.github.io/index.md

 Feel free to disagree with me (i enjoy that), since all of the content is pretty opinionated.

-Now and then i enjoy writing [rhymes](https://costajob.github.io/rhymes/) in my native language and writing down [thoughts](https://costajob.github.io/thoughts).
+Now and then i enjoy writing [rhymes](https://costajob.github.io/rhymes/) in my native language and spitting out [thoughts](https://costajob.github.io/thoughts).